DFE-Digital/find-a-buying-solution/doc/developer-setup.md

 ```
 $ bundle exec rake assets:dfe_frontend_images
 ```
-The rake task can be configured to run automatically before asset precompilation.
+The rake task can be configured to run automatically before asset pre-compilation.

 ## Initialise the application